acuenod111/Single_chromosome_Vc/README.md

 It plots the annotation of HS1 and evaluates and plots the number of reads which span HS1 and are flanking different chr sequences excluding the ones where a sequencing adapter was found (Fig. S2).
 Finally, this script evaluates the presence similarity of sequences which are known to play a role in chromosome replication, such as the par genes, the origins of replication (ori 1 and 2), the Chr2 replication triggering Site crtS, and the dam gene.

+### eval_island_flanking_blast.R
+This script evaluates the blast of the flanking side of the four virulence associated genomic islands VPI-1, VPI-2, VSP-I and VSP-II and outputs the island positions for each sample.

 ### circular_chromosome_plot.R
 This script plots the non-fused V. cholerae chromosomes and a fused V. cholerae chromosome with the location of the two origins of replication (ori1 and ori2), crtS, HS1 and the four virulence associated genomic islands (VPI-1, VPI-2, VSP-I and VSP-II).